isaacs/joyent-node-on-smart-example/README.md

     echo tar = gtar > ~/.npmrc

-You could also set the `TAR` environ, just like you set the `PATH` above, but this way is more explicit, and won't affect any other programs.
+You could also set the `TAR` environ, just like you set the `PATH` above, but this way won't affect any other programs.

 At this point, npm will work by default, without requiring any special privileges.
 Go ahead and bootstrap it: